Cartan connections and path structures with large automorphisms groups: Introduction

 \section{Introduction}

 The general context of this paper is the quest to understand, and eventually classify, manifolds equipped with both a geometric structure and a sufficiently large group of diffeomorphisms preserving that structure.
+One should mention here Zimmer's program to classify actions of infinite groups which preserve volume, and the vague general conjecture appearing in \cite{DG}, stating that compact manifolds with both a rigid geometric structure and a sufficiently large group of automorphisms can be almost classified.

 Several instances of this topic were studied, {in different geometric contexts and by numerous authors}.
-One should mention here Zimmer's program to classify actions of infinite groups which preserve volume, and the vague general conjecture appearing in \cite{DG}, stating that compact manifolds with both a rigid geometric structure and a sufficiently large group of automorphisms can be almost classified.
+As an early example we can mention Ferrand-Obata (\cite{ Fe, O}) theorem classifying conformal manifolds with non-compact groups of automorphisms which was generalized to other rank one geometries in \cite{F0}.
+Another example is Ghy's classification of Anosov flows with smooth stable and unstable lines on compact three-manifolds (\cite{G}, see more details below).
+This was generalised to higher dimensions in \cite{BFL} using Gromov's theory of rigid geometric structures.
+As a last example, among others, we mention the classification in \cite{Z} of compact Lorentz three-manifolds admitting a Killing flow not preserving any Riemannian metric.

+In the present work we used a description of the strict path geometric structure (see below) as a Cartan geometry.
+The fact that one has a Cartan's connection which is invariant under an automorphism group with a dense orbit implies that some components of its curvature vanish.
+This will allow us to classify all such spaces.